 Each year, the division hosts various events, concerts, master classes, and recitals that showcase both the talent of students and that of guest lecturers, faculty, and master teachers.

 Each summer the division hosts the Washington International Piano Festival, which brings together faculty from the School of Music with Joseph Banowetz, Hung-Kuan Chen, Yuri Didenko Xun Pan, Santiago Rodriguez, Susan Starr, and Nelita True for a week-long experience for young pianists.
-Lectures, recitals, concerts, and master classes form the core of this workshop, which culminates in a Millenium Stage performance at the Kennedy Center featuring selected participants of the program.
+Lectures, recitals, concerts, and master classes form the core of this workshop, which culminates in a Millennium Stage performance at the Kennedy Center featuring selected participants of the program.